Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation

-GAR-Font adopts a two-stage post-refinement to improve few-shot style generalization and structural accuracy: novel font adaptation (NFA) and structural enhancement (SE). \paragraph{Novel font adaptation (NFA) for few-shot generalization.} The pretrained generator learns general font patterns but fails to model unseen styles precisely.
+\paragraph{Novel font adaptation (NFA) for few-shot generalization.} The pretrained generator learns general font patterns but exhibits minor inconsistencies on unseen styles.
 NFA mitigates this by performing a lightweight adaptation using a few reference glyphs, updating the LoRA layers of the Transformer generator with a mixed token–pixel loss: